-3.I Mitigation Monitoring.
+14.88.2773.I Mitigation Monitoring.

-- (a) All compensatory mitigation projects shall be monitored for the period necessary to establish that performance standards have been met, but in no event for a less than five years following the acceptance of the installation/construction by the Shoreline Administrator or designee. - (b) Monitoring reports on the status of the mitigation project shall be submitted to the Planning and Community Development Department.
+(a) All compensatory mitigation projects shall be monitored for the period necessary to establish that performance standards have been met, but in no event for less than five years following the acceptance of the installation/construction by the [Planning and Community Development Director/Shoreline Administrator or designee](#).

+(b) Monitoring reports on the status of the mitigation project shall be submitted to the Planning and Community Development Department.
 The reports shall be prepared by a qualified consultant and shall include monitoring information on wildlife, vegetation, water quality, water flow, stormwater storage and conveyance, and existing or potential degradation.
-Reports shall be submitted in accordance with the following schedule: - (1) At the time of construction; - (2) Thirty days after planting; - (3) Early in the growing season of the first year; - (4) End of the growing season of the first year; - (5) Twice the second year (at the beginning and end of the growing season); and - (6) Annually thereafter, to cover a total monitoring period of at least five growing seasons.
+Reports shall be submitted in accordance with the following schedule:

+- (1) At the time of construction; - (2) Thirty days after planting;

+- (3) Early in the growing season of the first year; - (4) End of the growing season of the first year; - (5) Twice the second year (at the beginning and end of the growing season); and - (6) Annually thereafter, to cover a total monitoring period of at least five growing seasons.

-(c) The Shoreline Administrator or designee shall have the authority to extend the monitoring and surety period and require additional monitoring reports and maintenance activities beyond the initial five-year monitoring period for any project that involves one or a combination of the following factors:
+| (c) The Planning and Community Development Director~~Shoreline Administrator or designee~~ shall have the authority to extend the monitoring and surety period and require additional monitoring reports and maintenance activities beyond the initial five-year monitoring period for any project that involves one or a combination of the following factors: